RenderKit/ospray/doc/api.md

 GeometricModels
 -----------------

-Geometries in OSPRay are instantiated in a World to give them a world-space transform and addition appearance information.
+Geometries are matched with surface appearance information through GeometricModels.
+These take a geometry, which defines the surface representation, and applies either full-object or per-primitive color and material information.
 To create a geometry instance, call

     OSPGeometricModel ospNewGeometricModel(OSPGeometry geometry);

   ------------------ --------------- --------- --------------------------------------
   Type               Name            Default   Description
   ------------------ --------------- --------- --------------------------------------
-  vec3f              xfm.l.vx          (1,0,0) First row of the world-space
-                                               transformation matrix

-  vec3f              xfm.l.vy          (0,1,0) Second row of the world-space
-                                               transformation matrix

-  vec3f              xfm.l.vz          (0,0,1) Third row of the world-space
-                                               transformation matrix

-  vec3f              xfm.p             (0,0,0) Fourth row of the world-space
-                                               transformation matrix

   vec4f[]            color                NULL [data] array of per-primitive colors

   uint32[]           prim.materialID      NULL [data] array of per-primitive colors